fuhrmanator/GIFT-grammar-PEG.js/README.md

 ## Testing the editor locally

-- In a terminal of the cloned repo: `node server.js`
+- In a terminal of the cloned repo: `npm run build && node server.js`
 - Point a browser to http://localhost:8181/docs/editor/editor.html